jealouscloud/noaha.org/content/blog/tier-iii.md

 We operate in infrastructure, which works in domains.

-If you don't know how to categorize something, ask the wizard of the castle. if you don't think they're right, drill down.
+If you don't know how to categorize something, ask the wizard of the castle.
+If you don't think they're right, drill down.
 If all else fails, ask a friend.

-_editors note_: this is the right way to treat ai.
+**editors note**: a drunk wizard is probably a fair characterization of ai

-If you were wondering what the theme implies we are, we'd be dwarves.
+If you were wondering what the theme implies we are, I like to think we'd be dwarves.

 The sign post:

 ### HELP WANTED

-Infrastructure maintainer
+- Infrastructure maintainer
-Idea haver
+- Idea haver
-Rhythm keeper
+- Rhythm keeper
-Spirit bringer
+- Spirit bringer

 ### HELP NOT WANTED: